vaibhav-goklani/URL-Shortener/README.md

 - **dotenv**
 - **ejs:** `ejs` is used to generate the server side rendered pages.
 - **express:** Fast, unopinionated web framework for Node.js.
+- **jsonwebtokens:** JSON web tokens used for authentication and authorization.
 - **mongoose:** The Database choosen is MongoDB, the repository uses `mongoose` as database driver.
 - **ssid:** Library for generating short, unique IDs.
 - **uuid**